mcschroeder/panini/benchmarks/oopsla25/README.md

 | `*.grammar`      | The parser's true input grammar in Fuzzing Book format.
 | `categories.csv` | Classification of parsers based on structural features.

+### Mimid benchmarks

+Additionally, we included 2 real-world parsers from the Mimid benchmark set (Gopinath, Mathis, Zeller 2020): `cgi_decode` and `urlparse`.
+The Python and C versions of these parsers were taken directly from the Mimid/Cmimid artifact (<https://doi.org/10.5281/zenodo.3876969>), with minor modifications to make them run both stand-alone and as part of the various test runners; the Panini IR versions were manually transpiled to overcome current limitations in Panini's Python frontend.

+The golden grammars for these parsers were *not* taken from the Mimid benchmarks, as those are actually incorrect.
+We have provided the correct golden grammars in the form of regular expressions and conversions into Fuzzing Book format (see above).

 ## References

 * Andreas Zeller, Rahul Gopinath, Marcel Böhme, Gordon Fraser, and Christian Holler.
 2024.
 The Fuzzing Book. <https://www.fuzzingbook.org>

+* Rahul Gopinath, Björn Mathis, and Andreas Zeller.
+2020.
+Mining input grammars from dynamic control flow.
+ESEC/FSE 2020. <https://doi.org/10.1145/3368089.3409679>